PMW25/HoneyPot-SIEM-Lab/README.md

 Create a Sentinel workbook/dashboard showing live attack maps, key metrics (e.g. number of failed logins), and enriched insights.

 ✅ Final Recap
 You end up with a fully functioning SOC lab: VM honeypot, log ingestion, geo-enrichment, analytic queries, and insight dashboards—all running on a free or trial Azure subscription.
-Shoutout to Josh Makador for the video tutorial!
+Shoutout to Josh Makador for the video tutorial below!

 https://www.youtube.com/watch?v=g5JL2RIbThM&t=3675s